caioluna/GHFollowers/README.md

 **To run this project, you need:**

 - To have macOS running on your machine.
 - To have the Xcode IDE installed on your machine.
-You can download it from the App Store or from [Apple's developer site](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
+You can download it from the App Store or using [this link](https://apps.apple.com/us/app/xcode/id497799835?mt=12).